-We are a nationally recognized Roof Cleaning Training Company, teachers of the very latest advances in safe, non pressure roof cleaning methods.
+Apple Roof Cleaning is a nationally recognized Roof Cleaning Training Company, teachers of the very latest advances in safe, non pressure roof cleaning methods.

 The Black Streaks you see on your cement tile or asphalt shingle roof isn’t actually dirt at all.

-Your asphalt shingle or cement tile roofing is discolored, streaked, and in need of roof cleaning w/o pressure washing, because Black Algae is growing on it.
+According to roofing contractors, it is very likely that your asphalt shingle or cement tile roofing is discolored, streaked, and in need of roof cleaning w/o pressure washing, because Black Algae is growing on it.

 This plant(Gloeocapsa Magma) thrives in the humid climate here in the Central Florida area.

 It feeds on the limestone filler now being used in your roof shingles.